rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 public boolean existsBlockWithNumber(Long blockNumber) {
     // Returns true if a block with the specified number exists
     // Used for race condition detection in concurrent environments }

-// Synchronize the block sequence with the actual max block number public void synchronizeBlockSequence() {
-    // Synchronizes the BlockSequence with the actual max block number in the database
-    // Useful for initialization or after manual database operations }

 // Save a new block to the database